 Some popular activities include reading books, visiting a pumpkin patch, investigating pumpkins (math, science, and language), and learning about the life cycle.

 After perusing the internet for factual information, I found myself wishing for a set of old-fashioned encyclopedias!
 I read conflicting information about the weight of the largest pumpkin ever grown and about their nutritional value.
-I consulted a number of sites including the University of Illinois Extension, Good Housekeeping, the spruce, and History.
+I consulted a number of sites including the University of Illinois Extension, Good Housekeeping, and History.

 Hence, I created three free fact sheets for you to share with your students.
 These have a color background but can be printed in black and white.
 The gorgeous watercolor graphics are from Photo Clipz.